 This Alton Brown French toast recipe is absolute perfection!
 Who better to get the best recipes from than the famous food scientist himself?

-Whether you serve it for breakfast, brunch, or even dinner, French toast will never disappoint, especially this version.
+Whether you serve it for breakfast, brunch, or even dinner, French toast, especially this version, will never disappoint.

-This French toast has a thin, crispy crust on the outside, and is insanely creamy on the inside.
+It has a thin, crispy crust on the outside and is insanely creamy inside.

 Unlike other recipes, this one has a secret ingredient in the custard that makes the toast even more special.

 Ready to give breakfast an upgrade?
-This French toast is calling your name.
+Alton Brown French toast is calling your name.

 Alton Brown French Toast